 3) Choose a school that makes financial sense

 This one we get the most push back from especially among high school students themselves.
-I know that it might sound glamourous to go to a super-elite college.
+I know that it might sound glamorous to go to a super-elite college.
 I do understand the allure of it all.
 What we want to tell you is that will wear off FAST once that first student loan payment needs to be repaid.
-The fancy schools certainly come with the fancy price tags not necessarily the fancy job opportunities.
+The fancy schools (primarily private colleges) certainly come with fancy price tags, not necessarily fancy job opportunities.
 Unless a school is willing to give you something in return for going to their school, consider more affordable alternatives.

 After you have your list, window shop each school’s website and look at what their cost of attendance would be.
 From there, look at any merit-based scholarships the school offers and what the minimum requirements are for each of the scholarships.
 Having it written down will give you a much better understanding of what it will cost you to attend each school.
 From there, you can make your ultimate decision on where you want to apply and what you are going to be spending at the different schools you are considering.
 From our experience, most students and families make better financial decisions when they have everything charted and in front of them.

-We say this a lot in our articles but the 2 most important factors in college planning are starting early and creating a proper strategy.
-These two variables will not only ensure your family’s financial health when it comes to college but it will also set your student up for success in their collegiate career.
+We say this a lot in our articles but the 2 most important factors to avoid student debt are starting early and creating a proper strategy.
+These two variables will not only ensure your family’s financial health when it comes to college but they are smart ways to set your student up for success in their collegiate career while reducing financial pressure.
 Your student will have had the time to research their potential school and feel more comfortable spending the next 4 years being there.
-Paying for college doesn’t have to be stressful….. and we can help you through the process.
+Good new is paying for college doesn’t have to be stressful or requires you to pay high tuition costs.
+We are more than happy to help you through the process.